 - Mussaurus patagonicus is the subject of new research looking into how its locomotion changed as it developed ontogenetically.
 Read more from Jason Bittel at NatGeo.

 - Phuwiangvenator is a new megaraptoran from Thailand, described along with another, more gracile megaraptoran, Vayuraptor.
-Read more from Phys.org and Jon Tennant at PLoS.
+Read more from Phys.org.

 - A new Portugese macronarian, Oceanotitan was published in the Journal of Vertebrate Paleontology, hailing from the sauropod-rich late Jurassic strata of that region.